montecarlo26/Video-Containers-Codec-Comparison/README.md

 * .webm AV1 encoding time is unacceptable
 * <b>Bonus:</b> HEVC H265 is proprietary and would have required me to pay to play it.
 Encoding time was 33 seconds and file size is 26,670KB

+I added the VP9 Video result to the repository for reference since it was the only video under 25MB, if you're curious about the video that was used.

 ## Conclusion

 .mp4, .mpg (MPEG-1), and .webm (VP9) are the best contenders.
 Use base .mp4 as of ~2028 or later to avoid licensing issues.
 Use .mpg if file size isn't too big of an issue.